-- Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - 94% of patients on the diabetes register, with a record of a foot examination and risk classification within the preceding 12 months (01/04/2014 to 31/03/2015).
-This was similar to the CCG average of 91% and better than the national average of 88% - 72% of patients with asthma, on the register, had an asthma review in the preceding 12 months that included an assessment of asthma control using the 3 RCP questions.
-(01/04/2014 to 31/03/2015).
-This was worse than the CCG average of 79% and the national average of 75% - Longer appointments and home visits were available when needed. - All these patients had a named GP and a structured annual review to check their health and medicines needs were being met.
-For those patients with the most complex needs, the named GP worked with relevant health and care professionals to deliver a multidisciplinary package of care.
+- Nursing staff had lead roles in chronic disease management and patients at risk of hospital admission were identified as a priority. - There were alerts for long term conditions on patient records. - The percentage of patients with diabetes, on the register, whose last measured total cholesterol (measured within the preceding 12 months) is 5 mmol/l or less (01/04/2015 to 31/03/2016) was 73% comparable to the CCG average of 74% and the national average of 80%.

+- Longer appointments and home visits were available when needed. - All these patients had a named GP and a structured annual review to check their health and medicines needs were being met.
+For those patients with the most complex needs, the named GP worked with relevant health and care professionals to deliver a multidisciplinary package of care. - The practice had online appointment booking and prescription requests. - The practice had a palliative care register and all these patients had care plans.